ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-hcx-xconnectivity.md

 # Architecture pattern for HCX site peering and service mesh in {{site.data.keyword.cloud_notm}}
 {: #arch-pattern-vcf-hcx-xconnectivity}

-This architecture pattern explains how to deploy and configure connectivity for VMware HCX™ on {{site.data.keyword.cloud}} for VMware Cloud Foundation instances that are running on {{site.data.keyword.vpc_short}}.
+This architecture pattern explains how to deploy and configure connectivity for VMware HCX™ on {{site.data.keyword.vcf-vpc}} instances that are running on {{site.data.keyword.vpc_short}}.
 These connectivity patterns use a combination of {{site.data.keyword.cloud_notm}} native services and networking services that are provided by VMware NSX®.

 This pattern assumes that HCX is deployed following the guidance for [consolidated](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-hcx-con) or [standard](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-hcx-std) architecture models.

 ## Connectivity over private network
 {: #arch-pattern-vcf-hcx-xconnectivity-private}

-{{site.data.keyword.cloud_notm}} for VMware Cloud Foundation can be both a target and a source for a site peering and service mesh over private network though Transit Gateway and Direct Link.
+{{site.data.keyword.vcf-vpc}} can be both a target and a source for a site peering and service mesh over private network though Transit Gateway and Direct Link.
 HCX appliance uplinks use {{site.data.keyword.vpc_short}} routing capabilities to access on-premises, other {{site.data.keyword.vpc_short}} VMware or Classic VMware deployments.

 The following diagram introduces the high-level steps to configure and deploy this connectivity type.